Alexander McCall Smith

-Sir Alexander "Sandy" McCall Smith (born 24 August 1948) is a Scottish legal scholar and author of fiction.
-He was raised in Southern Rhodesia (now Zimbabwe) and was formerly Professor of Medical Law at the University of Edinburgh.
+Sir Alexander "Sandy" McCall Smith (born 24 August 1948) is a Rhodesian/Zimbabwean-Scottish legal scholar and author of fiction.
+He was born and raised in Southern Rhodesia (now Zimbabwe) and was formerly Professor of Medical Law at the University of Edinburgh.
 He became an expert on medical law and bioethics and served on related British and international committees.
 He has since become known as a fiction writer, with sales in English exceeding 40 million by 2010 and translations into 46 languages.
 He is known as the creator of The No. 1 Ladies' Detective Agency series.
-The "McCall" derives from his great-great-grandmother Bethea McCall, who married James Smith at Glencairn, Dumfries-shire, in 1833.

 Early life

 Rodney Alexander Alasdair McCall Smith was born in 1948 in Bulawayo in the British colony of Southern Rhodesia (present-day Zimbabwe), to British parents.
-He was the only son, having three elder sisters.
+He has three older sisters.
 His father worked as a public prosecutor in Bulawayo.
 McCall Smith was educated at the Christian Brothers College in Bulawayo before moving to Scotland at age 17 to study law at the University of Edinburgh, where he earned his LLB and PhD degrees.
-He soon taught at Queen's University Belfast, and while teaching there he entered a literary competition: one a children's book and the other a novel for adults.
+He then taught at Queen's University Belfast, and while teaching there he entered a literary competition, submitting in the children's and adult categories.
 He won in the children's category.

-McCall Smith's paternal grandfather, George Marshall McCall Smith, born in Nairn, abandoned his wife and four children in Scotland and ran off with one of his patients to New Zealand in 1914.
+McCall Smith's paternal grandfather, George McCall Smith, born in Nairn, abandoned his wife and four children in Scotland and ran off with one of his patients to New Zealand in 1914.
 They settled in Rawene where he became the medical doctor and a community leader.